Preventing the

 neurons to fight neurodegenerative diseases.

-CT1812, Cognition Therapeutics’ lead product candidate is a once-daily, oral, small-molecule designed to rescue trafficking deficits, a “housekeeping” function that is impaired in neurodegenerative and neuro-ophthalmic diseases.
+Zervimesine (also CT1812), Cognition Therapeutics’ lead product candidate is a once-daily, oral, small-molecule designed to rescue trafficking deficits, a “housekeeping” function that is impaired in neurodegenerative diseases.

-By binding to the receptor responsible for regulating these functions, CT1812 helps to maintain the normal function of neurons in the brain and eye, potentially slowing progression of Alzheimer’s disease, dementia with Lewy bodies, and dry age-related macular degeneration.
+By binding to the receptor responsible for regulating these functions, zervimesine helps to maintain the normal function of neurons in the brain, potentially slowing progression of Alzheimer’s disease and dementia with Lewy bodies.

 Areas of Focus